A survey of embedding models of entities and relationships for knowledge graph completion: Introduction

 \section{Introduction}

-Before introducing the KB completion task in details, let us return to the classic Word2Vec example of a ``royal'' relationship between ``$\mathsf{king}$'' and ``$\mathsf{man}$'', and between ``$\mathsf{queen}$'' and ``$\mathsf{woman}$.''
+Let us revisit the classic Word2Vec example of a ``royal'' relationship between ``$\mathsf{king}$'' and ``$\mathsf{man}$'', and between ``$\mathsf{queen}$'' and ``$\mathsf{woman}$''.
 As illustrated in this example: $\boldsymbol{v}_{king} - \boldsymbol{v}_{man} \approx \boldsymbol{v}_{queen} - \boldsymbol{v}_{woman}$, word vectors learned from a large corpus can model relational similarities or linguistic regularities between pairs of words as translations in the projected vector space \citep{MikolovNIPS2013,Pennington14}.
 Figure \ref{tab:countrycapital} shows another example of a relational similarity between word pairs of countries and capital cities:

-Let us consider the country and capital pairs in Figure \ref{tab:countrycapital} to be pairs of entities rather than word types.
+Assume that we consider the country and capital pairs in Figure \ref{tab:countrycapital} to be pairs of entities rather than word types.
 That is, we now represent country and capital entities by low-dimensional and dense vectors.
 The relational similarity between word pairs is presumably to capture a ``$\mathsf{is\_capital\_of}$'' relationship between country and capital entities.
 Also, we represent this relationship by a translation vector $\boldsymbol{v}_{{is\_capital\_of}}$ in the entity vector space.
 Thus, we expect:

-This intuition inspired the TransE model---a well-known embedding model for KB completion or link prediction in KBs \citep{NIPS2013_5071}.
+This intuition inspired the TransE model---a well-known embedding model for KG completion or link prediction in KGs \citep{NIPS2013_5071}.